XANi/uberstatus/README.md

 `prefix` will be added at beginning of the status bar. name and instance are just to distinguis between different instances

+## Memory

+Click to get detailed stats

 ## Network

+Left click for interface's IP, right click for secondary IP (usually IPv6), middle click to display all addresses.

 Parameters: